circleci/circleci-docs/jekyll/_cci1/parallel-manual-setup.md

   </dd>
 </dl>

-<h3 id="simple-example">A simple example</h3>

-If you want to run the two commands
-`rake spec`
-and
-`npm test`
+### A simple example

-in parallel, you can use a bash case statement:
+If you want to run the two commands `rake spec` and `npm test` in parallel, you can use a bash case statement:

 ```
 test: